-Causes of ADHD in Children & Adults: Diet, Chemistry, and Environment
+ADHD Causes in Children & Adults: Diet, Chemistry, and Environment

 Lazy.
 Disorganized.
 Easily distracted.
 Disruptive in class.
 These are just a few of the words frustrated and worried parents hear right before an ADHD diagnosis.
-Understandably, these symptoms set parents on a search for answers.
+Understandably, these symptoms set parents on a search for answers on the different ADHD causes.
 What triggers ADHD?
 How can I help my child thrive if he can’t pay attention?

 The American Psychiatric Association estimates about five percent of children have ADHD, but many experts say rates are even higher.
 What does new research say about the causes of ADHD, and how can you use this information to support your child’s learning and behavior at home and in the classroom?